CLI Behavior

 r[cli.show.interactive] If running in a TTY, cargo bp show SHOULD display results in the interactive TUI.

-r[cli.show.non-interactive] cargo bp show --non-interactive MUST print results as plain text.
+r[cli.show.non-interactive] In non-interactive mode, cargo bp show MUST print results as plain text.